BiJha/Tea-Cozy/README.md

-# Tea-Cozy
-Create a fictional tea shop website.
+Create a fictional tea store.